-[Latest Update: This plugin now supports new ARKit functionality exposed in ARKit 1.5 update.
-See this blog post for details.]
+[Latest Update: This plugin now supports new ARKit functionality exposed in ARKit 2.0 Beta.
+See Whats New In ARKit 2.0 for details.]

 Please read LICENSE for licensing information.